Are Sugar Gliders Rodents

 Yes, sugar gliders are highly social animals.
 In the wild, they live in colonies and have complex social structures.
 As pets, they require plenty of social interaction with their human caregivers and ideally should have another sugar glider companion to prevent loneliness and promote their overall well-being.

-See also How Much Is White Sugar Glider
+See also Sugar Glider What Temperature

 Final Thoughts